Logical structure of arguments. Tests for validity.

 - The prerequisite will be waived for students with a background in NCEA Level 3 Mathematics (or equivalent).

-This paper is recommended for students who have taken PHIL 105, but it is not required.
+This paper is recommended for students who have taken PHIL105, but there are no prerequisites.

 - Teaching staff